-In error analysis, there are three varieties of language : a source language (LS), a target language (LT) and an approximative language (LA).
+In error analysis, there are three varieties of language: a source language (LS), a target language (LT) and an approximate language (LA).
 A language usually involves the different steps we go through when learning a language.
 What has been proved to be important is that this (LA) takes grammar from (LT) and lexis from (LS).

-Errors Analysis
+2. Errors Analysis

-I should explain Error Analysis in the relationship with Interlanguage difficult understand because it is to the construct of without INTERLANGUAGE background the of ERROR ANALYSIS.
+I should explain Error Analysis in the relationship with Interlanguage because it is difficult to understand the construct of interlanguage without the background of error analysis.

-1. The definition of Error Analysis involves a set of procedure for identifying, describing, and explaining errors in learner language.
-(Ellis, 1994.p701)
+The definition of Error Analysis involves a set of procedures for identifying, describing and explaining errors in learner language (Ellis, 1994, p701).

-Error Analysis (EA) is the study and analysis of the errors made by second language learners.Error analysis may be carried out in order to : a. identify strategies which learners use in language learning b.try to identify causes of learner errors c.obtain information on common difficulties in language learning, as an aid to teaching or in the preparation of teaching materials.(Richards,Jack Cet al.1992. p.127)
+Error Analysis (EA) is the study and analysis of the errors made by second language learners.
+Error analysis may be carried out in order to :

+a) identify strategies which learners use in language learning.

+b) try to identify causes of learner errors.

+c) obtain information on common difficulties in language learning, as an aid to teaching or in the preparation of teaching materials (Richards, Jack C. et al., 1992, p.127).

-2. The difference between Error Analysis and Contrastive Analysis :(EA) became distinguished from contrastive analysis by its examination of error attributable to all possiple sources not just those which result from negative transfer of the native language.(Broun,Douglas B.1994.p.206)
+The difference between Error Analysis and Contrastive Analysis :(EA) became distinguished from contrastive analysis by its examination of error attributable to all possible sources not just those which result from negative transfer of the native language (Broun, Douglas B.,1994, p.206).

-In the 1970s, Error Analysis supplanted Contrastive Analysis, which sought to predict the error that learners make by identifing the linguistic difference between their L1 and the target language.The underlying assumption of CA was that error occured primarily as a result of interference when the learner transferred native language 'habits' into the L2.
-Interference was believed to take place whenever the 'habits' of the native languages differ from those of the target language.CA gave way to EA as this assumption came to be challenged.whereas CA looked at only the learner's native language. provided methodology for investigating learner EA a language.(Ellis,1994.pp.47-48)
+In the 1970s, Error Analysis supplanted Contrastive Analysis, which sought to predict the error that learners make by identifying the linguistic difference between their L1 and the target language.
+The underlying assumption of CA was that error occurred primarily as a result of interference when the learner transferred native language 'habits' into the L2.
+Interference was believed to take place whenever the 'habits' of the native languages differ from those of the target language.
+CA gave way to EA as this assumption came to be challenged.
+Whereas CA looked at only the learner's native language, EA provided a methodology for investigating learner language (Ellis, 1994, pp.47-48).

+2.1.The Importance of Learner's Errors:

-3. The importance of learner's errors are not negative things, learner's errors can be a strategy when learning a second/foreign language.
-'A learner's errors are significant in three different ways.First to the teacher, in that they tell him, if he undertakes a systematic analysis, how far towards the goal the learner has progressed and consequently, what remains for him to learn .Second, they provide to the resercher evidence of how language is learned or acquirednwhat strategies or procedures the learner is employing in the discovery of language.thirdly.they indispensable are the to the learner himself.because we can regared the making of errors as a device the learner uses in order to learn (Corder, 1967).
+Errors are not negative things.
+They can be a strategy when learning a second/foreign language.
+'A learner's errors are significant in three different ways.

+a) to the teacher, in that they tell him if he undertakes a systematic analysis, how far towards the goal the learner has progressed and consequently what remains for him to learn.
-4. The limitation of Error Analysis a.An overstressing of production data b.Fail to account for the strategy of avoidance c.too closely focused on specific language rather than viewing universal aspects of language.(Brown et al,1994).

-5. The Contribution of Error Analysis a.Creativeness of much learner language b helped to make errors respectable_to force recognition that errors were not something avoided but were an inevitable feature of the learning process.
+b) they provide to the researcher evidence of how language is learned or acquired what strategies or procedures the learner is employing in the discovery of the language.

+c) they are indispensable to the learner himself because we can regard the making of errors as a device the learner uses in order to learn (Corder, 1967).

-The concept of error : After the 1960's, it became evident that the language behaviour of children was characterised as the subconscious application of rule systems deviating stronger from the rule systems which adult speakers use.
+2.1.1.
+The concept of error:

+After the 1960's, it became evident that the language behaviour of children was characterised as the subconscious application of rule systems deviating (stronger) from the rule systems which adult speakers use.